henkel/jenkins-slave-osmosis/README.md

 Docker container with the toolchain to create [mapsforge maps](https://github.com/mapsforge/mapsforge/blob/master/docs/Specification-Binary-Map-File.md) with osmosis, mapsforge-map-writer plugin and phyghtmap.
-The container can be used stand-alone or as a SSH based Jenkins slave.
+The container can be used stand-alone or as a SSH based Jenkins agent.

 ### Osmosis